 USC believes that one learns best when interacting with people of different backgrounds, experiences and perspectives.
 Tell us about a time you were exposed to a new idea or when your beliefs were challenged by another point of view.
 Please discuss the significance of the experience and its effect on you.
 (250 words)

 I became interested in basketball since the sixth grade.
 Not long after, I joined a basketball club called “Sahabat” – Indonesian for “friends” – wanting to improve my skills.
-It was comprised of peers from different schools and daily doses of drills and scrimmages.
+It comprised of peers from different schools and daily doses of drills and scrimmages.
 From a loner to a team player, from shy to sociable, from timid to confident: I owed these all to my “Friends.”

 Initially, I was a self-conscious kid playing solely for self-improvement, and so does everyone.
 After a few games, “Sahabat” kept suffering losses.
 I asked myself, “Why do we keep losing?”
 Basketball is a team sport: improving one’s skill is important, but growing as a team is even more so.
-Thus, I put more efforts into interacting with my “Sahabat” peers: getting to know them through chit-chats, making jokes together, sharing our day-to-day lives, and, eventually, having team dinners.
+Thus, I put more effort into interacting with my “Sahabat” peers: getting to know them through chit-chats, making jokes together, sharing our day-to-day lives, and, eventually, having team dinners.

 These so-called “strangers” started to feel like family.
 This was when I learned about their different backgrounds.
 It was gratifying to see how all of those don’t matter.
 Our chemistry had bridged our differences into one cohesive unit.
 Next thing we knew, “Sahabat’s” wins gradually improved as our chemistry and teamwork got stronger.
 As bonus, I now have lots of friends.